MondeNel/DYNAMIC_WEB_APPLICATIONS_PART-1/DWA_9/README.md

-### What problems did you encounter converting the book preview to a component?
+## What problems did you encounter converting the book preview to a component?

 #### Setting Up Properties:

 - I was not entirely sure about how to properly set up properties within the class to store the bookData and authors information.
 I know we need to store these properties so that they're accessible throughout the class, also I'm not entirely confident about the correct syntax and structure.
 I've read about the importance of using the this keyword to reference these properties within the class.

+- Class Syntax: Transitioning from a regular function to a class can be tricky for an entry-level developer.
+Class syntax introduces concepts like constructors and super calls, which might not be familiar.

+- Shadow DOM: Understanding the concept of creating a hidden, encapsulated DOM inside another DOM element (Shadow DOM) can be challenging.

 #### Method Flow: